Will insurance premiums prevent school districts from arming teachers?

 Related

-Kenneth Trump (no relations to President Trump) heads the National School Safety and Security Services and is a frequent expert witness in litigation focused on school security.
+Kenneth S. Trump (no relation to President Donald Trump) heads the National School Safety and Security Services and is a frequent expert witness in litigation focused on school security.
 The common theme, he said, is typically human error.
 And adding a gun to that equation could lead to a troubling outcome.

-“While a lot of these approaches from arming teachers and having kids engage heavily armed gunman to many other knee jerk unproven practices meet emotional security needs, the devil is always in the details of implementation and many of these approaches bring great risk or unintended consequences,” Kenneth Trump said.
+“While a lot of these approaches from arming teachers and having kids engage heavily armed gunman to many other knee jerk unproven practices meet emotional security needs, the devil is always in the details of implementation," Trump said, "and many of these approaches bring great risk or unintended consequences."

 Normal in some schools